aws/aws-eks-best-practices/content/security/docs/image.md

 The ECR API has a public endpoint.
 Consequently, ECR registries can be accessed from the Internet so long as the request has been authenticated and authorized by IAM.
 For those who need to operate in a sandboxed environment where the cluster VPC lacks an Internet Gateway (IGW), you can configure a private endpoint for ECR.
 Creating a private endpoint enables you to privately access the ECR API through a private IP address instead of routing traffic across the Internet.
 For additional information on this topic, see https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html.

 ### Implement endpoint policies for ECR
+The default endpoint policy for allows access to all ECR repositories within a region.
+This might allow an attacker/insider to exfiltrate data by packaging it as a container image and pushing it to a registry in another AWS account.
+Mitigating this risk involves creating an endpoint policy that limits API access to ECR repositories.
+For example, the following policy allows all AWS principles in your account to perform all actions against your and only your ECR repositories:
 ```json
 {
   "Statement": [